 Other nearby markers.
-At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
-The Old Natchez Trace (approx. 5.8 miles away); Pigeon Roost (approx. 6.6 miles away); The Natchez Trace Parkway (approx. 7.2 miles away); Natchez Trace at Mathiston (approx. 7.9 miles away); Jeff Busby Park (approx. 8.8 miles away); The Great Eastern Hardwood Forest (approx. 8.8 miles away); Line Creek (approx. 13.7 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Webster County Courthouse (approx. 4.6 miles away); The Old Natchez Trace (approx. 5.8 miles away); Pigeon Roost The Natchez Trace Parkway (approx. 7.2 miles away); Natchez Trace at Mathiston (approx. 7.9 miles away); Jeff Busby Park (approx. 8.8 miles away); The Great Eastern Hardwood Forest (approx. 8.8 miles away); Charles Lindbergh Landing Site (approx. 9.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 15, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 353 times since then and 20 times this year.
+It was originally submitted on September 15, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 394 times since then.
 Photos: 1, 2, 3, 4. submitted on September 15, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.